 The dual frequency 200 kHz or 83 operation optimizes the view beneath the boat that you are using.
 83 kHz sonar operation offers a conical coverage that can be up to 60 degrees which are what most anglers find ideal for searching large areas and displaying huge fish arches.

-Advanced Signal Processing (ASP) eliminates the need to adjust the settings manually to view structure, fish, and bottom detail clearly while the pages button enable users to switch between 200 kHz and 83 kHz sonar frequency views.
+Advanced Signal Processing (ASP) eliminates the need to adjust the settings manually to view structure, fish, and bottom detail clearly, while the pages button enables users to switch between 200 kHz and 83 kHz sonar frequency views.

 Some owners also wish it had better installation instructions since it does not include how to install the transducer to the transom of the boat.

 - Affordable but does not compromise the quality

 - 320 x 240 sharp resolution provides a sharp view of the structure, terrain, and actions of the target

 - Fully-functional arrows and enter buttons make this fish finder user-friendly even to beginners